VictorW96/KP-seminar-paper-Fsharp/README.md

 ```

 This code isn't valid F# code for two reasons.
 First if you bind a value to an identifier with the `let` binding you cannot
 alter it anymore.
 It is immutable to assert one principle of functional programming.
-Secondly the `=` is the equality sign and not the assignment operator.
+Second the `=` is the equality sign and not the assignment operator.
 This would be `<-`.

 <a name="GoOver"></a>
 ## 3. Go Overview